brompwnie/uitkyk/README.md

 ```
 frida -U -l CatchingRuntimeExec.js com.an.android.app
 ```

+## Uitkyk Demo App
+This application uses the Uitkyk library.
+Import the library into the app to ensure the application builds and runs.
+To ensure that the demo app runs, a local instance of Frida Server is required to be running locally on the device.

 ## Some Videos
 The videos used in the TROOPERS18 talk can be found here https://goo.gl/k6BNBq